mirakc/mirakc/docker/testbed/README.md

 ## What's docker-testbed

-docker-testbed is an integration test environment for mirakc, built with Docker.
+docker-testbed is an integration test environment for mirakc, built using Docker.

 The docker-testbed is constructed with several containers listed below: